-Unless the physical therapist has told you otherwise, you can put as much weight on your hip as feels comfortable.
-Depending on your age, strength, and coordination, most people use the walker or crutches for 2-3 weeks with a gradual progression to a crutch or cane over the next few weeks.
+Unless the physical therapist has told you otherwise, you can put as much weight on your knee as feels comfortable.
+Depending on your age, strength, and coordination, most people use the walker, crutches, or cane for three weeks after knee surgery.